fmaguire/mag_sim_paper/manuscript.md

 ## Materials and Methods {#methods}

-All analyses presented in this paper can be reproduced and inspected with the associated github repository (https://github. com/fmaguire/MAG_gi_plasmid_analysis).
+All analyses presented in this paper can be reproduced and inspected with the associated github repository [github.com/fmaguire/MAG_gi_plasmid_analysis](github.com/fmaguire/MAG_gi_plasmid_analysis) and data repository [osf.io/nrejs/](osf.io/nrejs/).
-The specific code version used for this paper is also archived under DOI:XXXYYY.

 ### Metagenome Simulation

 All genomes were selected from the set of completed RefSeq genomes as of April 2019.
-Genomic islands for these genomes were previously predicted using IslandPath-DIMOB [@M1pdcdMy] and collated into the IslandViewer database (http://www.pathogenomics.sfu.ca/islandviewer) [@4eEyIkDg].
+Genomic islands for these genomes were previously predicted using IslandPath-DIMOB [@M1pdcdMy] and collated into the IslandViewer database [www.pathogenomics.sfu.ca/islandviewer](www.pathogenomics.sfu.ca/islandviewer) [@4eEyIkDg].
 Plasmid sequences and numbers were recovered for each genome using the linked GenBank Project IDs.
 Thirty genomes were manually selected to exemplify the following criteria:

 	1) 10 genomes with high numbers of plasmids.

 	2) 10 genomes with a very high proportion (>10%) of chromosomes corresponding to GIs detected by compositional features.

 	3) 10 genomes with a very low proportion (<1%) of chromosomes corresponding to GIs detected by compositional features.

 The data used to select the taxa is listed in Supplemental Table 1 and the details of the selected subset taxa are listed in Supplemental Table 2 with their NCBI accessions.
-The sequences themselves are in data/sequences/sequences.tar.bz2 of the linked analysis repository above.
+The sequences themselves are available in the data repository [osf.io/nrejs/](osf.io/nrejs/) under "data/sequences".

 In accordance to the recommendation in the CAMI challenge [@lsbnKJf8] the genomes were randomly assigned a relative abundance following a log-normal distribution (μ = 1, σ = 2).
 Plasmid copy number estimates could not be accurately found for all organisms, therefore, plasmids were randomly assigned a copy number regime: low (1-20), medium (20-100), or high (500-1000) at a 2:1:1 rate.